Daisuke Nakagawa

-Daisuke Nakagawa (中川 大輔, Nakagawa Daisuke) is a Japanese professional shogi player, ranked 8-dan.
+Daisuke Nakagawa (中川 大輔, Nakagawa Daisuke) is a Japanese professional shogi player ranked 8-dan.
 He is a former executive director of the Japan Shogi Association.

-Early life
+Early life, amateur shogi and apprenticeship

 Daisuke Nakagawa was born in Sendai, Japan on July 13, 1968.
 As a junior high school, he won the 7th Junior High School Student Meijin Tournament in 1982, and the following year was accepted into the Japan Shogi Association's apprentice school at the rank of 6-kyū under the guidance of shogi professional Kunio Yonenaga.
 He was promoted to 1-dan in 1985, and was awarded full professional status and the rank of 4-dan in October 1987.

 Shogi professional

 Promotion history

 Nakagawa's promotion history is as follows: